Code of Conduct

 Only sponsored religious groups may regularly use college space for meetings and worship.
 Room reservations must be made through the Office of Special Events and approved by the Office of Religious and Spiritual Life.
 Registered groups may meet occasionally in college space but are expected to gather regularly in space provided by their sponsoring congregation/organization.

-All persons associated with religious groups and organizations are expected to abide by the Wellesley College honor code's definition of harassment.
+All persons associated with religious groups and organizations are expected to abide by the Wellesley College’s policies regarding the publicizing of events and programs and the honor code's definition of harassment.
 Harassment may be considered to include:

-- any pursuit, conversationally or physically (e.g. knocking on dorm doors, or leafleting) with the intent of inviting someone to participate in an event without an initial request for information from the person herself
+a) any patterns of pursuit, conversationally or physically (e.g. knocking on dorm doors, approaching people in public spaces) with the intent of recruiting someone for membership in a religious group without an initial request for information from the person herself,

 Religious Advisors serving on the Wellesley College campus must be registered with the Office of Religious and Spiritual Life.
 The Office of Religious and Spiritual Life supports the work of all religious advisors by offering administrative support and serving as a communications link with the College community.
 Religious Advisors are accountable to the Dean of Religious and Spiritual Life for the upholding of this code of conduct for religious organizations.
 Religious advisors at Wellesley are expected to uphold the principles pertaining to issues of confidentiality within a pastoral relationship.
 Religious Advisors are asked to gather each semester with the Dean of Religious and Spiritual Life to reflect on campus life and issues pertaining to the religious and spiritual well-being of the College community.